tripal/tripal_analysis_expression/tripal2_version_README.md

 This is an extension module for the Tripal project.

 This documentation is for [the Tripal 2 version of the Tripal Analysis Expression](https://github.com/tripal/tripal_analysis_expression/releases/tag/1.0.2).
-It is **no longer supported**.
+It is **no longer maintained**, future releases will require for Tripal 3.

 # Tripal Analysis: Expression